AI in Cybersecurity: A Double-Edged Sword

 AI and cybersecurity

 In the rapidly evolving world of technology, Artificial Intelligence (AI) has emerged as a critical factor in cybersecurity.
 Its influence stretches across a broad spectrum, serving as a formidable shield in protecting digital assets and, paradoxically, as a potent weapon in the hands of cybercriminals.
-This blog post aims to explore AI’s complex and dualistic role in cybersecurity, shedding light on how it’s reshaping the battleground for digital security.

 The Emergence of AI in Cybersecurity